danielnemenyi/mu4e-filters/README.md

 # Mu4e Filters

-Mu4e Filters provides a set of easy and customizable search filter interface for the Emacs email client Mu4e.
-Simply press `,` (`M-x mu4e-filters`) and pick your filter.
+Mu4e Filters provides an easy and customizable search filter interface for the Emacs email client [Mu4e](https://github.com/djcb/mu).
+Install, press `,` (`M-x mu4e-filters`) on your message view and consider that hosepipe filtered.

 Mu4e Filters hopes to reduce the overhead of context switching that the many kinds of messages is a typical inbox impose on a user.
 A